The-Modular-Mind/oscelot/docs/Oscelot.md

 ### Encoders
 - OSC Messages **must** have an address ending with `/encoder`
 - It **must** have two arguments, Id (Integer) and Delta Value(multiples of -1.0 or +1.0)
-- Encoders have default number of steps set to *649*
+- Encoders have default sensitivity set to *649*
 - `/encoder, args: (1, -1.0)`

 ### Buttons